 My respect for Ted grew infinitely that night.
 Telling me he had herpes felt like one of the kindest things anyone had ever done for me.
 After everything I knew about him, he had an unexpected level of integrity.
 The well-timed confession solidified our friendship in a way that sex never would have.

 I stayed in touch with Ted after I moved to New York.
 He remained the first person I would call when I had done something stupid or drunk—usually both.
-One time I had sex with a guy under the Brooklyn Bridge because he had a bit part in The Wire (I might have made that up, I just remember thinking he looked familiar).
-I woke up feeling really bad about that, but I knew exactly who to call.
-I called Ted when I cheated on a boyfriend and another time when I crashed my car drunk in San Francisco, or if I just needed to say, “I got into some S & M last night.”
+One night stands, coke binges, blackouts- I knew exactly who to call.
+I called Ted when I cheated on my boyfriend, another time when I crashed my car drunk in San Francisco, or if I just needed to say, “I got into some S & M last night.”

 In these cases, he would usually, say to me, “Clark, just forget about this one.”
 We did a lot of that, forgiving the other one aloud, so that we could forgive ourselves.
 I liked Ted because I knew he wouldn’t judge me.
 The way I saw it, no matter what my indiscretions, illegal activities, and misdeeds were, his were always one step further away from moral decency than mine.

 Ted was always involved with women he shouldn’t be—colleagues, prostitutes, or married women.
-The relationships were always full of drama, some caustic, some romantic, others just kinky.
+The relationships were invariably dramatic, some caustic, some romantic, others just kinky.
 It was always messy and he told me every detail.
 When he did have a girlfriend, he was halfway out the door and if he wasn’t already cheating, he was planning on it.

 One of his girlfriends dumped him because she found a used condom on his front porch.